 This scratch is visible on the guitar that was used from around April 1970 and until Jimi’s last concert in September, but it cannot be on the Strat that was used on Woodstock – neither on the photos taken in 1969, nor on those taken recently.
-To remind you, the Woodstock Strat is accounted for and is currently owned by the Museum of Pop Culture (EMP Museum).
+To remind you, the Woodstock Strat is accounted for and is currently owned by the Museum of Pop Culture (formerly EMP Museum).

 One thing that is admittedly weird about this “new” white Start is that it had the cigar burn marks on the headstock even on the earliest photos.
 These marks are also present on the Woodstock Strat and on Jimi’s black Strat, but they developed over time and were not present on the guitar when Jimi first started using them.

 This could indicate that perhaps this second Strat is possibly the same guitar, or that it was used alongside the Woodstock Strat even in 1969, giving the time for the burn marks to develop.

 Based on all this, it is nearly impossible to figure out the exact story behind this guitar.
 It is possible that it is the same guitar, but it’s also possible, based on the scratch on the body, that there was indeed a second white Stratocaster in 1970, which changes things significantly.
 Because if later is the true, it only follows that most (if not all) of the gigs played until September 1970, during which Jimi was seen using a white Strat, were played on this guitar and not on the Woodstock Strat.
 We’ve gone through photos, and scratch seems to be always there – from LA Forum in April all the way to the Isle Of Fehmarn in September.